Bparker81597/Fintech-application/README.md

 - services: data handling and persistence logic
 - utils: formatting and helper functions

-This structure makes the app easier to scale and prepares it for future backend integration with Firebase.## 🧠 What I Learned
+This structure makes the app easier to scale and prepares it for future backend integration with Firebase.

+---

+## 🧠 What I Learned

 * Structuring applications using modular architecture
 * Managing and transforming financial data